 Nowadays, insulin is often prescribed in a “pen” form.
-The name is a little misleading.
+We will review the correct use of an insulin pen in 5 steps.
+The name “insulin pen” is a little misleading.
 You cannot write a poem or a long distance love letter with this style of pen…bummer.
 In fact, most insulin pens are loaded with 3 milliliters of insulin.
 That’s right.
 They contain no ink at all!

-First off, wash your dirty hands!
-Didn’t your momma teach you any manners?
-Once you are fresh and clean, we will undress the pen by removing the pen cap.
+First off, wash your hands!
+Once you are fresh and clean, we will prepare the pen by removing the pen cap.
 The cap should be pulled straight off, no twisting necessary.

 Now that the insulin pen is naked, check out the goods!
 All that clear liquid you see through the plastic window with graded numbers?
 That is insulin.
 Most pens hold about 300 units of insulin, but this varies due to the newer forms of concentrated insulin now available.
 Even though the pen is undressed, it is not quite ready for action.
 UNLIKE a real pen, clicking the button on the end does not expose the tip.
 That would be too easy!
 You have to attach what is called an insulin pen needle.